Skip to main content

 An oncologist is a doctor who specialises in treating individuals with cancer.
 They oversee the course of treatment and also help patients manage symptoms and side effects.

-An oncologist salary in Australia averages around $180,000 annually.
-The Jobs and Skills Australia 2024 Occupation Shortage List (OSL) which provides information on the shortage status of occupations in the labour market has stated a shortage of oncologists in eight of the nine states in Australia, indicating demand for the profession.
+An oncologist’s salary in Australia averages around $204,000 annually.
+The Jobs and Skills Australia Occupation Shortage List (OSL), which provides information on the shortage status of occupations in the labour market, has highlighted a shortage of oncologists across all Australian states and territories, indicating demand for the profession.

 To become an oncologist, you must complete a relevant medical degree, internship and residency training and apply to the Royal Australasian College of Physicians (RACP) to undertake further training in medical oncology.